Applyticz/Applyticz/Backend/README.md

 Backend/
 │
-├── .venv/             # Virtual environment (not committed to Git) ├── main.py            # Main FastAPI application
+├── .venv/             # Virtual environment (not committed to Git) ├── models/            # Contains the database models of tables and the pydantic models for validation ├── routes/            # Contains routes file grouped by endpoint prefixes ├── tests/             # Contains files associated with PyTest ├── database.py        # Creates a conncetion to the database ├── main.py            # Main FastAPI application
-├── .gitignore         # Git ignore file to exclude unnecessary files └── README.md          # Project documentation
+├── .gitignore         # Git ignore file to exclude unnecessary files ├── .requirements.txt  # Contains all python packages required ├── .env               # Contain environment variables ans secrets (not committed to Git) └── README.md          # Project documentation
 ```